 Weather conspired against us and we ended up staying in Samana for almost a week waiting for favourable conditions to cross the Mona Passage.
 What is ironic is that next time I will simply throw a handful of chicken bones into the ocean, stand on my left foot, and recant Moby Dick backwards to try to read the signs for good weather… it can’t be any less reliable than the combined forecasting on the net!

-One positive side to this is that we were able explore the Samana area a bit.
+One positive side to this is that we were able to explore the Samana area a bit.
 We were assisted/befriended by the local mechanic “Cookie” who took us up to the waterfalls for a morning swim, before taking us to meet various members of his family and endless “cousins”.
-The girls got to chomp on fresh sugar cane, try various coconut breads fresh off the fire, and meet a dozen locals who were very friendly and welcoming.
-The social structure remained illusive to us and there was a steady stream of wives, girlfriends, aunts and cousins but we didn’t dwell on formality and revelled in a backstage look into the community.
+The girls got to chomp on fresh sugar cane, try various coconut bread fresh off the fire, and meet a dozen locals who were very friendly and welcoming.
+The social structure remained elusive to us and there was a steady stream of wives, girlfriends, aunts, and cousins but we didn’t dwell on formality and reveled in a backstage look into the community.

 We assumed we would have some hic-ups along the way but obviously underestimated the frequency of breakdowns.
 You have both been great and I really don’t think you are inconvenienced by these challenges, except for having an especially grumpy father.
 When you receive an IOU for your inheritance, please refer back to this post.